Year 1 class

 Science

 During Autumn 1, our topic was Animals, Including Humans.
 The children explored how amazing our bodies are and enjoyed hands-on activities to help them learn.
 One of the highlights was creating models out of plasticine, carefully shaping and assembling different parts before labelling them.
 This fun, practical approach helped us to remember key vocabulary and understand how our bodies fit and work together.
+The children enjoyed the animal aspect of our topic and used their own criteria to classify and sort the animals into groups.

 Foundation Subjects